LumiSpy/lumispy/doc/user_guide/signal_axis.rst

 When transforming the signal axis, the signal intensity is automatically rescaled (Jacobian transformation), unless the ``jacobian=False`` option is given.
-Only converting the signal axis, and leaving the signal intensity unchanged, implies that the integral of the signal over the same interval would lead to different results depending on the quantity on the axis (see e.g.
+Only converting the signal axis, and leaving the signal intensity unchanged, would implie that the integral of the signal over the same interval leads to different results depending on the quantity on the axis (see e.g.
 [Mooney]_ and [Wang]_).

 For the energy axis as example, if we require :math:`I(E)dE = I(\lambda)d\lambda`,